awsdocs/aws-glue-developer-guide/doc_source/glue-etl-scala-apis-glue-dynamicrecord-class.md

 def toJson : String
 ```

-Gets the json string for the record\.
+Gets the JSON string for the record\.

 ## def getFieldNode<a name="glue-etl-scala-apis-glue-dynamicrecord-class-defs-getFieldNode"></a>